Armadillo Facts: Your Armadillo Questions Answered

-There is yet to be proof as to whether these animals act as a natural reservoir for the disease transmission in Brazil, since they have been reported to live in the Brazilian Amazon and serve as a source of protein.
-However the transmission of the bacterium via Armadillos to humans have been shown to occur in Southern United States.
+There is yet to be proof as to whether these animals act as a natural reservoir for the disease transmission in Brazil since they have been reported to live in the Brazilian Amazon and serve as a source of protein.
+However, the transmission of the bacterium via Armadillos to humans have been shown to occur in the Southern United States.

 How big do Armadillos get?

 Armadillos weigh about 3 oz to 120 lbs.
-They size is widely varied from those that are 6 inches long to the six foot long giant Armadillo.
+The size is widely varied from those that are 6 inches long to the six-foot-long giant Armadillo.

 Can Armadillos see?

 Armadillos have poor vision, but this is helped with their very sensitive sense of smell.